sebtrn/Cluedo_DragonBallZ_2021/README.md

 ### Installation

 1. Clone the repository to your local machine.
 2. Navigate to the cloned repository.
 3. Compile the project (ensure Allegro 4 is correctly set up in your environment).
-4. Run the game
+4. Run the game.

 ## Usage

 After launching the game, you can:
 - Select the number of players.
-- Input player names.
+- Choose your DBZ character.
-- Start the game and follow on-screen instructions to play.
+- Embark on a quest to solve the mystery with DBZ-themed clues.

 ## Authors